DaniilPoiarkov/Eclipse/README.md

 ## Tests
 Each Test project reference base Eclipse.Tests class library, that provides helpers which used through all tests.
 Each module has own test project.
+BDD tests written with SpecFlow are all in the single tests assembly.

 ## Integrations
 ### API